French Riviera Beyond Nice: Hidden Coastal Towns Worth Visiting

 Where to Stay

-Antibes is a fantastic base for exploring further afield too.
-The train station makes it easy to hop over to places like Cannes or even Nice.
+Antibes feels like this great starting point for going beyond it, you know farther afield as well.
+The train station makes it all pretty simple to hop over to spots like Cannes and even Nice, without too much fuss.
 You can find train tickets for many French Riviera activities from here.

 Eze Village: Perched Beauty Above the Sea